Gently clicking, clicking on the tile floor…

 Perhaps in the wild, it makes sense for wolves to have longer claws.
 They are catching and killing prey, eating it, and traveling through rugged terrain in order to find that prey and survive.
 For wolves long nails makes complete sense.

 However, let me ask you a question.
 When was the last time your dog needed to climb a hillside in order to track down and kill a small animal in order to eat?

 I’m going to take a stab at this and say, um, never.

 So while, yes, dog nails do have a purpose, I am going to share with you why I believe size or length does matter.
-Why shorter is better when it comes to dog nails.
+Why shorter is better.

 In this post you will learn: